-

 Q3: How can I check my calcium levels?

-A: A healthcare provider can conduct blood tests to determine your calcium levels and assess whether you need dietary changes or supplements.
+A healthcare provider can conduct blood tests to determine your calcium levels and assess whether you need dietary changes or supplements.

 Q4: Are there other nutrients that work with calcium to support dental health?